 Ireland

-The second and final period of Viking raids ends.
+The second and final period of Viking raids ended.
 An estimated total of about 43 raids are recorded during the entire Viking period in Ireland.

 The sons of Gundhild and Eric Blood axe raised an army in Vendsyssel and sailed with a Danish fleet to Norway.
 At Rastarkalv in North Møre the ursurpators were defeated by their uncle Haakon the good.